grafana/shared-workflows/actions/lint-pr-title/README.md

 ### The commit config

 This action can receive the `commitlint.config.js` file using the input parameter `config-path`.
-This parameter should contain the absolute path of the file and start the path definition with `${{ github.workspace }}/`.
+This parameter should contain the absolute path of the file.
+So, it's recommended to start the path definition with `${{ github.workspace }}/`.
 See example below:

 ```
 ...
     uses: grafana/shared-workflows/actions/lint-pr-title@main
     with:
-      config-path: '${{ github.workspace }}/folder1/folder2/commitlint.config.js'
+      config-path: '${{ github.workspace }}/dir1/dir2/commitlint.config.js'
 ...

 ```